 The Google Self-Driving Car Project is one of the most iconic and tenured autonomous vehicle programs.
 Google hired ex-Hyundai and TrueCar exec John Krafcik to lead the program in September 2015.
 It later brought a legal lead on board, indicating an increased focus on commercialization under the new Alphabet structure.

-Waymo publicly revealed its custom-designed, self-driving hardware in February 2017, planning to sell an integrated hardware and software package.
-It opened signups for the first public tests of its customized Chrysler Pacifica minivans a couple months later, quickly followed by its Lyft partnership.
+Waymo publicly revealed its custom self-driving hardware in February 2017, planning to sell an integrated hardware and software package.
+It opened signups for the first public tests of its customized Chrysler Pacifica minivans a couple of months later, quickly followed by its Lyft partnership.

-Waymo’s fleet officially hit 4,000,000 self-driven miles on public roads in the United States last November.
+Waymo’s fleet officially hit 4,000,000 self-driven miles on public roads in the United States in November 2017.
 The company reported the vehicles ran 2.5B additional miles in simulation, along with more than 25,000 “problematic scenarios” and 20,000 different individual test track tests.

 In Q2’18, Waymo announced the purchase of 62,000 new Chrysler Pacifica minivans, increasing the size of its self-driving fleet by about 100x.
 In August 2018, the company launched a program to provide residents of the Phoenix area with rides to bus stops and train stations using the autonomous fleet.

-The company settled its high-profile lawsuit against Otto (and its parent company Uber) over the alleged misappropriation of Waymo’s proprietary lidar designs for $245M earlier this year.
+Waymo settled its high-profile lawsuit against Otto (and its parent company Uber) over the alleged misappropriation of Waymo’s proprietary lidar designs for $245M in 2018.

 Yutong has successfully tested driverless buses